-Date:January 24, 2011 and thereafterTo:Board of Health
+Date: January 24, 2011

-Board of Selectmen Conservation Commission Dudley Area Advisory Committee Dudley Pond Association Wastewater Management District Commission
+To: Board of Health Board of Selectmen Conservation Commission Dudley Area Advisory Committee Dudley Pond Association

 From: Surface Water Quality Committee

 Subject: East Dudley Pond Watershed Septic System Study Report

 This report summarizes a study of phosphorus discharges associated with septic systems located on properties abutting the eastern shore of Dudley Pond.
 The objective of this study was to begin the process of minimizing the negative impact of septic systems on the water quality of Dudley Pond.
 This memo contains a summary, recommendations, background information, study methods, results and a discussion of the results as well as an appendix containing data gathered during the study.